-The athletic training profession has moved the required degree from a bachelor’s to a master’s degree at all colleges and universities, effective fall of 2022.
-Heidelberg University has approved our transition to a Masters of Athletic Training (MAT) degree will be applying to the Commission on Accreditation of Athletic Training Education (CAATE) for this transition.
-As such, Heidelberg will no longer be accepting undergraduate students to this program.
+The athletic training profession has moved the required degree from a bachelor’s to a master’s degree at all colleges and universities.
+Heidelberg University has transitioned to a Masters of Athletic Training (MAT) degree and has been approved by the Commission on Accreditation of Athletic Training Education (CAATE).

 Clinical Education Experiences

 The purpose of the Master of Athletic Training Program at Heidelberg University is to prepare qualified entry-level athletic trainers to seek employment in a variety of clinical settings.
 Clinical education affords students real time opportunities to apply the theories, concepts, and skills learned in the classroom to "real-life" situations in a variety of settings.